Many people in Long Branch, I’ve learned, have an interest in the history of the mouth of Etobicoke Creek.

 Such events also enable us to engage in conversation about history, which is a great way for us to learn about the past.

-I’ve also made it a project to study nearby areas including the site where Colonel Samuel Smith built his homestead in 1797.
+I’ve also made it a project to study nearby areas including the site where Colonel Samuel Smith built his log cabin in 1797.

 Here’s an overview of what I’ve learned.

 The first humans to arrive in the area were Palaeo-Indian nomadic hunters who would have first seen Long Branch about 10,000 years ago at the end of the last Ice Age.

 Long Branch was once located on the bottom of Glacial Lake Iroquois, and at other times has been located some ways north of Lake Ontario.
 The latter scenario was during the Lake Admiralty phase when the lake shrank in size.